 • Applying for Study: If the mentee is in tertiary study, provide insights into what further papers or direction might benefit their career.

-Vocational Mentoring
+Vocational mentoring

 • Setting Development Goals: Help the mentee establish short- and long-term career goals.
-Share practical tips on how to stay focused and plan for the future.

 Employment Opportunities